oatlog/oatlog/doc/report/main.typ

     @trijoin_slow.],
 ) <trijoin_fast>

-The first known worst-case optimal join algorithm is the Generic Join @optimaljoin.
-It can be formulated as the following:
+The first worst-case optimal join algorithm to be formulated is the Generic Join @optimaljoin.
+To employ it, we do the following:
-+ First choose an arbitrary total variable ordering.
++ First choose an arbitrary permutation of all variables.
 We determine variables one by one in this order.
 + Iterate an arbitrary relation for values to bind to the first variable.
 + Perform semi-joins, checking that this value is valid according to all other relations.